 Laws regulating the internet have also undergone significant progress and reform.
 During the early days of the internet there was more openness and little control, followed by the “access denied” period when countries erected filters or other means to block access to certain information; then the “access controlled” period, where countries have emphasized regulatory approaches which are layered on top of filters and blocks in a more subtle fashion; and the current period which can be described as the “access contested” environment where internet content available is able to be contested as there is the provision of complaints mechanisms and remedies which facilitate a complaints process aimed at the correction or removal of material from the internet.
 Being properly advised by a Defamation Lawyer would potentially be necessary when you are facing a claim for defamation on the internet.

 If you need further legal advice on your defamation matter, you may book an appointment with us by telephone or by email to firstname.lastname@example.org.
-Alternatively, you may book an appointment to see one of our qualified Defamation Lawyers at one of our offices.
-For a complete listing please see our Locations tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.